donald-macritchie/memory-flip-card/README.md

 ## Additonal features to implement
  - An idea to implement at a later date is for the score board to display the time remaining alongside the score of matching pairs.
 I feel this would be especially aimed at those who have achieved a full score and want to test rate themselves against the clock.
+ - Code the Start Game button to take the user to the game area as soon as it is clicked.

 ## Testing